 If you want to make smoothies for breakfast and are in a time crunch, place all of the non-frozen ingredients in your blender’s jar and place it in the fridge the night before.
 Add the frozen ingredients in the morning and blend!

-- Frozen Fruit: use any fruit of your choosing.
+- Frozen Fruit: use any frozen fruit.
 Choose options without any added sugars.

 - Leafy Greens: use spinach or kale.
 If you are unsure about the flavor of greens in your smoothies, start with spinach.
 Spinach has a milder flavor than heartier greens like kale.
 Do not use arugula or mustard greens.
-Bananas hide the taste of leafy greens really well!
+If you are uncertain about the taste of greens in your smoothie, bananas hide the taste of leafy greens really well!

 Base Recipe Variations